samysweb/counterSharp/README.md

 # counterSharp
-Quantification of software properties through Model Counting: We use [CBMC](http://www.cprover.org/cbmc/) to transform C-code into SAT instances and then run approximate model counting (e.g. [ApproxMC](https://github.com/meelgroup/ApproxMC)) on those instances.
+A tool allowing the quantification of software properties through Model Counting: We use [CBMC](http://www.cprover.org/cbmc/) to transform C-code into SAT instances and then run (approximate) model counting (e.g. [ApproxMC](https://github.com/meelgroup/ApproxMC)) on those instances.

 ## Installation
-- Tested with Python 3.8
+- Tested with Python 3.8 and CBMC 5.11
 - Expects CBMC and cpp (C preprocessing) to be in PATH
 - Expects `requirements.txt` to be installed through pip (specifically we are using [pycparser](https://github.com/eliben/pycparser))
+- Alternatively available in a [Docker Container](#Docker-Guide)

 ## Usage
 Run counterSharp as: